matteopicciolini/JTracer/README.md

    generated.
 Editing the source code is recommended for advanced users only.
 3. `render` mode.
 That's the main feature of this program.
 With this mode, you can describe the scene inside a .txt file using some simple rules, and generate your photorealistic image without touching the source code.
+4. `sum` mode.
+This technique allows to "combine" multiple images of the same scene generated with different seeds, in order to reduce the noise present in the image.
+It is typically used after generating many images in parallel.

 All of these modes include the `-h` option which displays specifications for each one.
 Below is a summary of the specifications and usage for each mode.